-While cats often seem laid back like they just don’t care, they do have a few pet peeves.
+While cats may often seem like they couldn’t care less about what’s going on around them, the truth is that they have a few pet peeves.
 There are some things we humans do that you may not realize are really frustrating to our felines.
 Are you guilty of any of these?

 Cats, with their satellite-dish-shaped ears, are much more sensitive to sound than we are.
 Because the cat’s ear is naturally designed to draw sound into the ear canal, enabling a cat to pick up the most sensitive of sounds (such as a mouse creeping across the floor) blaring music is stressful, frightening, and even painful for them.
 If it’s possible, move your cat to a different room if you’re going to blast the tunes.
 If not, turn down the volume or wear headphones.